glihm/starknet-messaging-dev/README.md

 In the context of testing here, we are only interested in the messaging interface of the core contract.
 In the same fashion we skip the proof generation and verification steps for L1-L2 messaging, we will skip the proof generation and verification steps for L2-L3 messaging by registrering the messages directly calling the core contract test functions on L2.

+Before starting, ensure that you have all the tools correctly installed with `asdf` by running `asdf install`.

 ## Startup the two sequencers (L2 and L3)

 ```bash